difference between growth and development economics

 4. Growth economics encourages the exploitation of natural resources, while development economics stresses the importance of sustainable development without damaging the environment.

-See also difference between moderate and extremist
+See also difference between transverse wave and longitudinal wave

 5. Growth economics does not factor in qualitative aspects such as access to health care, quality of education, etc., while development economics considers the overall welfare improvements of a society.